owncloud-archive/documentation/admin_manual/issues/index.rst

 ^^^^^^^^

 When having issues the first step is to check the logfiles provided by PHP, the Webserver and ownCloud itself.

 .. note:: In the following the paths to the logfiles of a default Debian installation running Apache2 with mod_php is assumed.
-On other webservers, linux distros or operating systems they can differ.
+On other webservers, Linux distros or operating systems they can differ.

 * The logfile of Apache2 is located in ``/var/log/apache2/error.log``.
 * The logfile of PHP can be configured in your ``/etc/php5/apache2/php.ini``.